wiseman-timelord/Chat-VulkanLlama/README.md

 ### STATUS - WORKING:
 * Outstanding/Current work...
 1) Start Window 2 with ASCII art, followed by roleplay setup.
 Window 1 focuses solely on the engine's main loop.
 Move message parsing and raw output detection to Window 2, which saves to its own config file.
-2) Do testing with, chat and instruct, models, tune prompts appropriately.
+2) Do testing with, chat and instruct, models, tune prompts appropriately, instruct is supposed to be better for text processing, so it should be used optimally (currently I advise just using a chat model).
 3) When all is done, need to update docs.
 * Updates done for release v1.06 will be...
 1) none since last release.